 Note that Promises are part of the ES6 standard and won't work in some legacy browsers such as IE 11.
 Check out the compatiblity table.

-If we combine the setTimeout function with promises, we can then create a more readable code and place our whole code inside the same (async) function.
+If we combine the setTimeout function with promises, we can create a more readable code and place our whole code inside the same (async) function.

 function delay(milliseconds){